Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles: Abstract

 \section{Abstract}

-We discuss how to detect bipartite entanglement in a Dicke state of many spin-$1/2$ particles.
+We present a method to detect bipartite entanglement based on number-phase-like uncertainty relations in split spin ensembles.
+First, we derive an uncertainty relation that plays the role of a number-phase uncertainty for spin systems.
+It is important that the relation is given with well-defined and easily measurable quantities, and that it does not need assuming infinite dimensional systems.
+Based on this uncertainty relation, we show how to detect bipartite entanglement in an unpolarized Dicke state of many spin-$1/2$ particles.
 The particles are split into two subensembles, then collective angular momentum measurements are carried out locally on the two parts.
 First, we present a bipartite Einstein-Podolsky-Rosen (EPR) steering criterion.
 Then, we present an entanglement condition that can detect bipartite entanglement in such systems.
-We demonstrate the utility of the criterion by applying it to a recent experiment given in K. Lange {\it et al.} [Science {\bf 360}, 416 (2018)] realizing a Dicke state in a Bose-Einstein condensate of cold atoms, in which the two subensembles were spatially separated from each other.
+We demonstrate the utility of the criteria by applying them to a recent experiment given in K. Lange {\it et al.} [\href{http://doi.org/10.1126/science.aao2035}{Science {\bf 360}, 416 (2018)}] realizing a Dicke state in a Bose-Einstein condensate of cold atoms, in which the two subensembles were spatially separated from each other.
 Our methods also work well if split spin-squeezed states are considered.
+We show in a comprehensive way how to handle experimental imperfections, such as the nonzero particle number variance including the partition noise, and the fact that, while ideally BECs occupy a single spatial mode, in practice the population of other spatial modes cannot be fully suppressed.